contao/docs/docs/manual/performance/http-caching.en.md

   The Contao cache has found the cache entry and the response is served directly from the cache.
 Ideally, you should have already noticed the speed.
 In case of `Contao-Cache: fresh` there is also the HTTP `Age` header.
 It tells you how many seconds the cache entry already exists.
-An `Age: 60` means that this entry was created one minute ago.
+An `Age: 120` means that this entry was created two minutes ago.

 {{% notice info %}}
-If the Contao Managed Edition runs in debug mode, the entire cache proxy is disabled entirely.
+If the Contao Managed Edition runs in debug mode, the cache proxy is disabled entirely.
 {{% /notice %}}

 ## When shared caching cannot work